top of page

 Are you qualified / registered with an accredited body?

-I’m a BACP-registered counsellor and psychotherapist holding:
+I’m a BACP Accredited counsellor and psychotherapist holding:

 - Postgraduate Diploma in Person-Centered Counselling and Psychotherapy & CBT (University of Salford)

-- Certificates in Transactional Analysis, Creative Therapy
+- Certificates in Transactional Analysis, Creative Therapy and various other modalities

 - Trained Mindfulness Teacher (MBSR/MBCT, Breathworks & Bangor)